On the Selection of Tuning Parameters for Patch-Stitching Embedding Methods: Multidimensional scaling

-We start with some varied synthetic datasets that exemplify the sensor network localization setting of \secref{problem}.
+We start with some synthetic datasets that exemplify the setting of \secref{setting MDS}.
+All our experiments are in dimension $p = 2$.
 We first describe how the datasets used in the experiments are constructed.
-The ground truth configuration is denoted by $x_1, \dots, x_n \in \R^2$.
-In all cases, these are chosen dense in a domain with varying shape.
+Recall that the latent configuration is denoted by $x_1, \dots, x_n \in \bbR^2$.
+In all cases, these points are chosen dense in a domain with varying shape.
 This is done by considering a fine square grid of points inside the domain to which we add some jitter.
-The added jitter is small and plays two roles: it makes the setting somewhat more generic and it also prevents some possible systematic bias to arise when computing shortest path distances in the graph.
+The added jitter is small and plays two roles: it makes the configuration generic and it also prevents some possible systematic bias from arising when computing shortest path distances in the graph (which is a building block of MDS-MAP(P)).
 The jittered grid inside the domain gives the configuration.
 The graph structure is given by connecting each point to its $k=15$ nearest neighbors.
-The pairwise Euclidean distances between configuration points that are connected in the graph are then corrupted by multiplicative noise as follows

-Note that this is a special case of the additive noise model of \eqref{setting}.
-We choose the $\eps_{ij}$ iid from the uniform distribution on $[-\sigma, \sigma]$, where the noise amplitude $\sigma$ varies from experiment to experiment.
+The pairwise Euclidean distances between configuration points that are connected in the graph are then corrupted by multiplicative noise as in \eqref{setting mult}, where the $\eta_{ij}$ are drawn iid from the uniform distribution on $[-\sigma, \sigma]$, where the noise amplitude $\sigma$ varies from experiment to experiment.

-We work with some emblematic shapes: a rectangle in \figref{rect_grid}; a hollow rectangle in \figref{rect_hole}; a C-shaped domain in \figref{cshape}; and an H-shaped domain or `dumbbell' in \figref{dumbbell} and also in \figref{dumbbell_noise_level} for different noise levels.
-For each dataset, we apply MDS-MAP(P) with different choices for the number of hops and track the (average) stress and the (average) embedding error.
-We align the output configuration with the true configuration by (orthogonal) Procrustes~\cite{Schoenemann1966}.
+We work with some emblematic shapes: a rectangle in Figures~\ref{fig:rect_grid_a}--\ref{fig:rect_grid_b}; a hollow rectangle in Figures~\ref{fig:rect_hole_a}--\ref{fig:rect_hole_b}; a C-shaped domain in Figures~\ref{fig:cshape_a}--\ref{fig:cshape_b}; and an H-shaped domain or `dumbbell' in Figures~\ref{fig:dumbbell_a}--\ref{fig:dumbbell_b} and also in \figref{dumbbell_noise_level} for different noise levels.
+For each dataset, we apply the variant of MDS-MAP(P) described in \algref{MDS-MAP(P)} with different choices for the number of hops and track the (average) stress and the (average) embedding error.
+We align the output configuration with the true configuration by (orthogonal) Procrustes.
 We work with rather sparse graphs to better showcase the result of applying MDS-MAP(P) with different choices for the number of hops.